OFS/oneapi-asp/README.md

 # OneAPI-ASP

 ## Overview
-This repository contains files necessary to generate ASP for OFS ADP cards.
+This repository contains files necessary to generate ASP for OFS reference platforms.
 The hardware currently relies on platforms that implement the OFS PCIe TLP format using AXI-S interfaces, and the software uses OPAE SDK interfaces.